vmware/container-service-extension/docs/cse3_1/CSE31.md

 to the desired organizations.

 ### 2.3 Kubernetes Clusters UI Plugin
-Starting CSE 3.0 and VCD 10.2, Kubernetes Clusters UI Plugin 2.0 is available out of the box with VCD 10.2.
+Kubernetes Clusters UI Plugin 3.0 is available out of the box with VCD 10.3.
 Provider can publish it to the desired tenants to offer Kubernetes services.
 Refer to [publish Kubernetes Clusters UI Plugin](https://docs.vmware.com/en/VMware-Cloud-Director/10.2/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-A1910FF9-B2CF-49DD-B031-D1245E8740AE.html)

-For VCD < 10.2 versions that inter-operate with CSE 3.0, Kubernetes Clusters UI Plugin 1.0.3 must be installed separately by a Provider and published to the desired tenants.
+For VCD < 10.2 versions that inter-operate with CSE 3.1, Kubernetes Clusters UI Plugin 1.0.3 must be installed separately by a Provider and published to the desired tenants.
 Refer to [Register CSE UI Plugin 1.0.3](CSE_UI_PLUGIN.html) for more details.

 <a name="tenant-workflows"></a>